 To the contrary, the VA’s interpretation of the PTSD regulation specifically states that “personal assault” encompasses not only rape, but also physical assault, domestic battering, robbery, mugging, stalking, and harassment.
 All of these are examples of traumatic and stressful events, which fall within the VA’s definition of “personal assault.”

-For example, if a service member is physically beat up, or robbed, or harassed in some way during service, then that sort of event could also potentially form the basis of a claim for service connection for PTSD, based on a “personal assault.”
+For example, if a service member is physically beat up, robbed, or harassed in some way during service, then that sort of event could also potentially form the basis of a claim for service connection for PTSD based on personal assault.
 In other words, the event that constitutes the “assault” doesn’t have to be sexual in nature.

 Difficulties with Personal Assault Claims

 It goes without saying that proving a personal assault case is difficult.
-Yet, these cases are not impossible to win, and having the correct knowledge regarding how to navigate these claims is a great starting point.
+Yet, these cases are not impossible to win, and having the correct knowledge regarding how to navigate these claims is a great place to start.

 3 Rules That The VA Must Follow Before Deciding Personal Assault Claims